Gerhard Stöck

+Early life

 Stöck was the son of a butcher.
-He was born in Kaiserswalde in 1911, a small village now located in Poland, and grew up in the Province of Posen.
+He was born in Kaiserswalde, a small village now in Poland, in 1911, and grew up in the Province of Posen.

+Athletic career and World War II

 He was a versatile athlete and, besides throwing events, competed in decathlon and won the javelin and pentathlon events at the 1935 World Student Games.
-Domestically, he won the German javelin title in 1938 and placed second in 1933–1947.
-He never won the German shot put title, due to a strong competition from Hans Woellke, and placed second four times.
+Domestically, he won the German javelin title in 1938 and placed second from 1933 to 1947.
+He never won the German shot put title, due to strong competition from Hans Woellke, and placed second four times.
 At the 1938 European Championships, Stöck won a silver medal in the shot put, surprisingly beating Woellke, but placed only seventh in the javelin throw.

 Stöck had a degree in philology and worked as a teacher from 1938.
-Earlier in 1933, he became a member of the Nazi paramilitary organization, the Sturmabteilung and, in 1944, was promoted to SA-Sturmbannführer.
-In the lead up to Operation Uranus, Stöck was the one who reported an expected Soviet attack that day to General Schmidt's division, this attack was the first of the operation.
-The message was not passed on to Schmidt however as it was thought to be another false alarm.
+Earlier in 1933, he became a member of the Nazi paramilitary organization, the Sturmabteilung, and, in 1944, was promoted to SA-Sturmbannführer.
+In the lead-up to Operation Uranus, Stöck reported to General Schmidt's division that day an expected Soviet attack; it the first of the operation.
+The message was not passed on to Schmidt, however, as it was considered another false alarm.
 This lack of early response is thought to have contributed to the Soviet success of Operation Uranus.

-After World War II, he continued competing until the early 1950s and then worked as a sports administrator.
+After World War II, he continued competing until the early 1950s, then worked as a sports administrator.
 He served as Chef de Mission of the Unified German Olympic team in 1956 and 1960 and as deputy chef de mission in 1964.
 His past military activity was raised only after his death in 1985.
-Among other things, it was found that he falsified his birth year from 1911 to 1910.
+Among other things, it was found that he falsified his birth year, changing it from 1911 to 1910.

+Personal life

 Stöck was married and raised an athletic family.
 His daughter, Jutta Stöck, became an Olympic sprinter, while his son-in-law, Peter Hertel, was a 1966 world champion in rowing.
 His grandson, Ole Hertel, was a competitive shot putter and discus thrower.